-HEART is a consortium of leading organisations in health, nutrition, water & sanitation, education, social protection and gender supporting evidence use and expert advice in policymaking
+HEART is a consortium of leading organisations in health, nutrition, water & sanitation, education, social protection, and gender that has been supporting evidence use and expert advice in policymaking.

-We are leading a consortium of specialist partners managing Lot D of FCDO’s Expert Advisory Call Down Service (EACDS) framework for Health, Nutrition, Water & Sanitation, Education, Social Protection and Gender.
-Together, twelve partners form the HEART (High-Quality Technical Assistance for Results) consortium, providing call-down consultancy and rapid response to time-pressured FCDO advisers and other development actors.
+We have been leading a consortium of specialist partners managing Lot D of FCDO’s Expert Advisory Call Down Service (EACDS) framework for Health, Nutrition, Water & Sanitation, Education, Social Protection and Gender.
+Twelve partners formed the HEART (High-Quality Technical Assistance for Results) consortium, providing call-down consultancy and rapid response to time-pressured FCDO advisers and other development actors.

-Unrivalled access to an extensive network of trusted consultants, specialist academics and technical experts ensures that HEART can respond rapidly and efficiently to FCDO requests for support.
-Quality assurance mechanisms are built into the HEART operating model at all stages and a strong emphasis on knowledge-sharing and service integration is helping to ensure that HEART is adding maximum value to enhance the impact to a portfolio of FCDO projects.
+Unrivalled access to an extensive network of trusted consultants, specialist academics and technical experts ensured that HEART could respond rapidly and efficiently to FCDO requests for support.
+Quality assurance mechanisms were built into the HEART operating model at all stages and a strong emphasis on knowledge-sharing and service integration helped to ensure that HEART added maximum value to enhance the impact to a portfolio of FCDO projects.

 - On-demand operational support to supplement existing capacity and provide additional technical expertise

 - Dedicated HEART website, hosting knowledge products and additional resources

 HEART was organised to respond to the needs of advisors as quickly and efficiently as possible.
 The team had access to partner expertise in all 26 FCDO priority countries and could draw from a large database of trusted consultant contacts.
 A full-time administrative team dealt with all support requests from FCDO centrally to avoid delays and duplication and coordinated the shortlisting, contracting and management of consultants.
 Quality assurance mechanisms were embedded at all stages of the HEART operational model.